National Zoological Park (United States): Giant pandas

-Coming off the heels of President Richard Nixon's historic 1972 visit to China, the Chinese government donated two giant pandas, Ling-Ling (female) and Hsing-Hsing (male), to the official United States delegation.
+During President Richard Nixon's historic 1972 visit to China, the Chinese government donated two giant pandas, Ling-Ling (female) and Hsing-Hsing (male), to the official United States delegation.
 First Lady Pat Nixon donated the pandas to the zoo, where she welcomed them in an April 1972 ceremony.
 The first giant pandas in America, Ling-Ling and Hsing-Hsing were among the most popular animals at the zoo.
 Ling-Ling died in 1992 and Hsing-Hsing in 1999.
 Although Ling-Ling and Hsing-Hsing had five cubs between 1983 and 1989, all died as infants.

 A new pair of pandas, female Mei Xiang ("Beautiful Fragrance") and male Tian Tian ("More and More"), arrived on loan from the Chinese government in late 2000.
 The zoo paid an estimated 10 million dollars for the 10-year loan.
 On July 9, 2005, a male panda cub was born at the zoo.
 It was the first surviving panda birth at the zoo and the product of artificial insemination by the zoo's reproductive research team.
 The cub was named Tai Shan ("Peaceful Mountain") on October 17, 100 days after his birth; the panda went without a name for its first hundred days, in observance of a Chinese custom.
 Tai Shan is property of the Chinese government and was scheduled to be sent to China after his second birthday, although that deadline was extended in 2007 by two years.
 Tai Shan left Washington, D.C., on February 4, 2010, and was taken to the Ya'an Bifengxia Panda Base, part of the Wolong nature reserve's panda conservation center.

 On September 16, 2012, Mei Xiang gave birth to another cub, believed by zoo officials to have been a female, which died after about a week.
 Initial results from a necropsy (animal autopsy) revealed the abnormal presence of fluid in the abdomen and also discoloration of the liver (hepatic) tissue of unknown etiology; the cub had managed to nurse before death because milk was found in its system.
 Zoo officials said that, while upsetting, they (and, by extension, the public) can hope to learn more about giant panda breeding, reproduction, and health as a result, and will work closely and cooperatively with their Chinese colleagues during the inquiry.

 In January 2011, Dennis Kelly, director of the National Zoo, and Zang Chunlin, secretary general of the China Wildlife Conservation Association, signed a new Giant Panda Cooperative Research and Breeding Agreement, extending the zoo's giant panda program for five more years, further cementing the two countries' commitment to the conservation of the species.
 The agreement, effective through December 5, 2015, stipulates that the zoo will conduct research in the areas of breeding and cub behavior.
-A new agreement was put in place December 7, 2015, and is in effect until December 7, 2020.
+A new agreement was put in place December 7, 2015, and was in effect until December 7, 2020.
+In December 2020, the deal got extended until 2023.